Fadzai-Roselyn/Customer_churn_prediction/README.md

 ![alt text](image-1.png)

-Customer churn by senior citizenship
+Customer churn by senior citizenship;
 About 77% of non senior citizens were retained while 23% churned.
 For senior citizens, about 57% were retained while 43% churned.
 This shows that senior citizens are more likely to churn compared to non senior citizens.
 A visualizatiion of this is shown below;

 ![alt text](image-2.png)